 All-white or white-spotted cats are more likely to carry the heterochromia gene because the dominant white or white spotting gene that makes a cat completely white or bi-colored can interfere with the migration of melanocytes in one of the eyes.

 White-furred cat breeds with these genes, like the Japanese Bobtail, Turkish Angora, and the Turkish Van, are more likely to develop the condition.

 Acquired Heterochromia Iridis

-Acquired odd eyes can’t be passed onto kittens from the affected parent cats.
-Certain conditions can cause a change of color in a cat’s eye and typically occurs in later life.
-Conditions include:
+Acquired odd eyes can’t be passed on to kittens from the affected parent cats.
+Certain conditions can cause a change of color in a cat’s eye, which usually occurs later.